-Q. Do bad spark plugs cause a misfire?
+Q. Do bad sparking plugs cause a misfire?

-A: Yes bad spark plugs will not ignite the fuel-air mixture and cause a rough idle and misfire.
+A: Yes bad sparking plugs will not ignite the fuel-air mixture and cause a rough idle and misfire.

 Q. What are bad spark plugs and wires symptoms?

-A: Rough idle, bad starts, or hesitation when accelerating are some of the most common symptoms of bad spark plugs and wires.
+A: Rough idle, bad starts, or hesitation when accelerating are some of the most common symptoms from bad plugs and wires.